 One of the key drivers behind the upgrade of existing Legacy location cases is that the design work can be carried out under a G110 non-conceptual design package.
 This method allows for the modification of existing layouts or high resolution LOC prints.
 This method is also much more cost effective, as a full electrical design is not required.
 The G110 mark ups form part of the site specific Form B or Method statement.
 LOC prints and records handed back also contain a copy of the G110 Reds and Greens mark ups.
 Existing records can be retrieved through EB or by using LOC print images gathered from the survey report.

 Form B and CRE Checking

-The From B outlines scheme details and best practices, full existing site details and access points are put together in a robust document.
-Form B’s are provided to the relevant departments and install teams in advance of the installation.
+The Form B outlines scheme details and best practices.
+Full existing site details and access points are then put together in a robust document.
+Form B’s are provided to the relevant departments and install teams, in advance of the installation.
 This allows teams to familiarise themselves with both the location and existing case layout.
 Equipment O&M manuals are also included for an in-depth insight to the product specifications and guidelines.

 The Form B also includes designers risk assessment, Guidance notices, IDC/IDR certificate and DRN comments.
-Prior to issue the Form B will be sent to the CRE and DPE for checking and signing.
+Prior to issue, Form B will be sent to the CRE and DPE for checking and signing.

 Signalling and E&P CRE & IDC